FOR EVERY CHILD, A VOICE

 The aim of this activity is to explore young people’s online rights through the Convention on the Rights of the Child

-The Convention on the Rights of the Child, this was a document written in 1989, long before social media and the wide use of the internet.
+The Convention on the Rights of the Child was a document written in 1989, long before social media and the wide use of the internet.
 These rights, however, apply in all situations including online and it is the duty of governments and adults to ensure rights are upheld.

 Feedback: Acknowledge different views.
-Ask participants, were they swayed by what others were thinking?
+Ask participants, if they were swayed by what others were thinking.
 Sometimes finding this balance can be challenging as rights can often intersect.
 For example, Article 12 ensures that you have the right to involvement in decisions that affect you and your views must be taken into account based on your level of maturity.
 However, Article 3 says governments and caregivers must balance decisions and make them based on ensuring your best interests are put first.

 Duration: 30 Mins